25 Best Things to Do in Yosemite National Park

 Clouds Rest is one of the most beautiful, iconic day hikes in Yosemite National Park, as the summit is one of the most panoramic viewpoints in the park, sitting above notable landmarks like Yosemite Valley and Half Dome, with views of the highest peak in Yosemite, Mt.
 Lyell, in the distance.

-That said, the Clouds Rest Trail is by no means a short day hike from any direction, but it is definitely one that’s worth the effort, as the hike is more long and tedious than difficult by technical means.
+Before attempting, know that the Clouds Rest Trail is by no means a short day hike from any direction, but it is definitely one that’s worth the effort, as the hike is more long and tedious than difficult by technical means.

-To learn more, I highly recommend reading my thoughts about the trail in the introduction of my separate article, because there is more than one route that hikers often take—with the one outlined in my post being the easiest!
+To learn more, I highly recommend reading my thoughts about the trail in the introduction of my separate article, because there is more than one route that hikers take—with the one outlined in my post being the easiest!

 Read My Separate Post: Clouds Rest Trail